MHussainR/Single_Axis_Gimbal/README.md

 This project developed a reliable and automated single-axis gimbal system enhancing precision in motion stabilization.
 Despite certain limitations, the primary aim of developing a stable platform was achieved.

 ## References
-Refer to the detailed report for a comprehensive list of references.
+Refer to the detailed [Report](Report.pdf) for a comprehensive list of references.